-Lynchburg’s Master of Public Health features a concentration in community health and is designed to educate professionals who will support and enhance public and community health in the Central Virginia and surrounding regions.
+Lynchburg’s Master of Public Health features a concentration in community health and is designed to educate professionals who will support and enhance public and community health locally, regionally, nationally and globally.
 Individuals will gain a foundation in all five area of public health: health behavior and education, health services administration, epidemiology, biostatistics, and environmental sciences.

-Students will gain hands-on experience in the field through internship.
-Successful graduates will be prepared to take the National Commission for Health Education Credentialing Exam and become Certified Health Education Specialists.
+Students will also gain hands-on experience in the field through course projects and internships.
+Successful graduates are prepared to take the National Commission for Health Education Credentialing Exam and become Certified Health Education Specialists.